dotlouis/ng-chrome-permissions/README.md

 #### Use requested APIs with Promises

 Once you have requested the permissions you need.
 The module takes care of [promisifying](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification) the corresponding chrome API.
-Which mean you can do something like:
+Which means you can do something like:
 ```Javascript
 ChromePermissions.request({permissions:['bookmarks']})
 .then(function(){